 Note: If you are watching Netflix from a laptop running on battery and are having sync issues, the quickest and easiest fix is to connect your computer to mains power.
 Nine times out of ten this will fix this issue.
 If you can’t connect to power or don’t want to, continue with the steps below.

 You should also make sure that the browser you are using is fully up to date, if you are running an older version of Chrome, Firefox, Edge, Opera, etc, Netflix may encounter problems.

-How to Fix Netflix Audio and Video Sync Problems.
-Audio Faster Than Video.
-(Option 1)
+Option 1: Check Playback Quality Settings to Fix Netflix Audio and Video Sync Problems.

-How to Fix Netflix Audio and Video Sync Problems.
-Audio Faster Than Video.
-(Option 2)
+Option 2: Update Graphics Drivers to Fix Netflix Audio and Video Sync Problems.

 If the problem isn’t streaming based, the next place to look is on your system.
 First, make sure that your graphics drivers are fully up to date.
 To do this right-click on the start menu icon, select Device Manager, then scroll down the list and expand the Display Drivers.
 Here right-click on your graphics device and select update drivers.
 This will force Windows to check for the latest driver version for your device.
 (Alternatively, you can check the manufacturer's website for new drivers)

-Once you have done this, you have two other options at your disposal, the first is to change your video quality settings for when your device is running on battery:
+Once you have tried/check options one and two, you have two more options at your disposal.
+The first is to change your video quality settings for when your device is running on battery: